crate/sql-99/docs/appendices/c.rst

 Appendix C -- Non-portable SQL Features
 =======================================

+.. include:: ../_include/note.rst

 Not all SQL DBMSs are created equal.
 This Appendix lists the areas for which the SQL Standard provides no standardized solution for a DBMS, i.e.: the following areas are all labeled either "implementor-defined" or "implementor- dependent" in the Standard.
 Thus, valid syntax and/or the expected response will vary from one DBMS to another -- keep this in mind when writing your applications.

 .. rubric:: Table of Contents